-FarmFirst continues to be vigilant on ensuring the dairy trade provisions in hard-fought agreements, such as the U.S. Mexico Canada Agreement, are enforced in full so that U.S. dairy farmers receive the full benefit of these expanded markets.
-Specifically, Canada's dairy Tariff Rate Ouotas (TRQ) have run counter to their USMCA commitments, restricting the amount the U.S. can export.
-In late May 2021, U.S. Trade Representative.
-Katherine Tai, officially requested a dispute settlement panel to review these Canadian dairy practices, which the panel found Canada to be improperly restricting access to its market for U.S. dairy products and was in violation of its TRQ commitments.
-While the panel decision was in favor of U.S. dairy, Canada continues to avoid resolving the issue.
-As well, Mexico has increased its trade regulations that have limited U.S. dairy imports.
-Without inviting retaliation, the entire U.S. agriculture industry is encouraging U.S. Trade Representative Tai to take a comprehensive approach to address and resolve these concerns immediately.
+FarmFirst continues to be vigilant on ensuring the dairy trade provisions in the U.S. Mexico Canada Agreement are enforced in full so that U.S. dairy farmers receive the full benefit of these expanded markets.
+Specifically, Canada's dairy Tariff Rate Quotas (TRQ) have run counter to their USMCA commitments, restricting the amount the U.S. can export.
+The U.S. was successful in a dispute settlement panel regarding expanded dairy market access in Canada and has initiated a second case against Canada for noncompliance.